rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 ## Import modules

 We first have to import some modules &mdash; `express`, `rethinkdb` and `body-parser`.
-The `body-parser` module will be used to parse the parameters of a HTTP request.
+The `body-parser` module is used to parse the parameters of a HTTP request.

 We also import the file `config.js` that contains some parameters for RethinkDB and Express.